Your cart looks a little empty!Continue Shopping

 You might be surprised to learn that serving wine at room temperature isn't a good idea.
 (Including reds.)
 That said, you don't necessarily want to serve wine ice-cold either — including rosés, white wines, and sparkling wines.
 While chilling lighter wines brings out their lovely aromas and acidity, over-chilling can mute the flavors.
 And when it comes to red wine, serving it too cold will make it taste too acidic.
 It's a delicate balance that can get a little complicated, so be sure to check out our complete guide to the best wine temperatures so you always have the perfect pour.

-5 Do's for Chilling Wine in a Hurry
+5 Effective Strategies for Quick Chilling Wine

 While it's always best to plan things ahead of time, life happens.
 So, when you're in a rush, here are five easy hacks that will help your wine (and you) chill out.